fadeoutsoftware/WASDI/docs/WasdiTutorial.rst

 * A Name and Surname

-The user will receive a confirmation e-mail and then will be enabled to use WASDI.
+The user will receive a confirmation e-mail and then, after the confirmation, will be enabled to use WASDI.

 Workspace Management
 --------------------
-Each user in WASDI can work in one or more Workspace.
-A Workspace is a set of EO Images (original or elaborated by some processor) that are grouped in the same “project”.
+Each user in WASDI can work in one or more Workspaces.
+A Workspace is a set of files (original EO data or elaborated by some processor) that are grouped in the same “project”.

 The workspace concept is the same of many other development tools or languages: can be called workspace or project and is just a name given to a specific set of files.